lgblgblgb/xemu/README.md

 However.
 If you plan to run Xemu without X11, you need a special build of SDL2 must be done by yourself first.
-This is because, SDL2 provides a way to run SDL applications on Raspberry without X11 ("RPI" architecture), however the standard Raspbian - as far as I know - provides only SDL2 library with X11 support (though I can be wrong, contant me, if you know more on this topic).
+This is because, SDL2 provides a way to run SDL2 applications on Raspberry without X11 ("RPI" architecture), however the standard Raspbian - as far as I know - provides only SDL2 library with X11 support (though I can be wrong, contant me, if you know more on this topic).